Oil depletion: Resource availability

 Earth's natural oil supply is effectively fixed because petroleum is naturally formed far too slowly to be replaced at the rate at which it is being extracted.
 Over many millions of years, plankton, bacteria, and other plant and animal matter became buried in sediments on the ocean floor.
 When conditions were right—a lack of oxygen for decomposition, and sufficient depth and temperature of burial—these organic remains were converted into petroleum compounds, while the sediment accompanying them was converted into sandstone, siltstone, and other porous sedimentary rock.
 When capped by impermeable rocks such as shale, salt, or igneous intrusions, they formed the petroleum reservoirs which are exploited today.

 Production decline models

+The Hubbert peak theory makes predictions of production rates based on prior discovery rates and anticipated production rates.
+Hubbert curves predict that the production curves of non-renewing resources approximate a bell curve.
+Thus, according to this theory, when the peak of production is passed, production rates enter an irreversible decline.

 For the short and medium-term, oil production decline occurs in a predictable manner based on geological circumstances, governmental policies, and engineering practices.
 The shape of the decline curve varies depending upon whether one considers a well, a field, or a set of fields.
 In the longer term, technological developments have defied some of the predictions.